 Gaming on a virtual surround sound headset

 The headset that I used for this was the Logitech G635 Lightsync 7.1 headset.
-This headset retails typically on Amazon for $139 but often goes on special for around $99.
 For a link to the Amazon listing, click here.

 - For single-player, I did this test on The Witcher 3 and found that it enhanced my experience and immersion.
 The atmospheric sounds were the most notable difference.
 I often got a sense that I was really there, hearing atmospheric sounds were so realistic, it took me a few minutes to get used to it.